Clearly Better Commercial

 Answering these questions in regard to your neighbors and neighborhood can help you understand your local market and the types of tenants who may be attracted to your area.
 Armed with this knowledge, you’ll be able to craft sales and marketing materials that speak to the benefits of leasing in your building.

-Understand Your Ideal Tenant
+Understand Your Ideal Tenant when Marketing your commercial property

 Once you understand your local market, it’s time to do some research on your ideal tenant.
 There’s more to understanding your ideal tenant than simply wanting them to pay rent on time.
 You’ll want to decide how long your ideal lease is, the tenant improvements you’re willing and unwilling to make, and the types of businesses that would fit well with your current mix of tenants.